 Street art is a striking and effective way to improve the appearance of the city centre.
+We seek to support city centre street art projects when they match our manifesto commitment to enhance the appearance of York city centre.

-Our first art collaboration brightened up what was a drab alleyway on Coney Street, close to Boots and WHSmith.
+This street art collaboration brightened up what was a drab alleyway on Coney Street, close to Boots and WHSmith.

 We worked with York gallery The Art of Protest on the project.
 They brought in artists Craig Evans and Tom Jackson, who work together under the name STATIC, and they created this stunning work in three days.